 There’s one word that sums up New Mexico Highlands University’s professors: passion.
 Our professors have a passion for their fields and share that passion with their students.
 Many of our faculty have been recognized for their research and work by agencies like the National Science Foundation, National Geographic, NASA, and many professional organizations.
 And, unlike larger research universities, our professors teach at every level from freshmen to graduate courses.

-Here's some exciting research some Highlands University professors are leading:
+Here's some exciting news about Highlands University professors:

 Anacondas in Venezuelan Llanos